singerbj/tarkov-qwiki/README.md

 # tarkov-qwiki

-An react-native application that scrapes the Escape from Tarkov wiki to produce native views for the pages.
+A react-native application that scrapes the Escape from Tarkov wiki to produce native views for the pages.